marfarma/content-aware-sidebars/readme.txt

 * Create complex content with nested sidebars
 * Private sidebars only for members
 * Schedule sidebars for later publishing

+= Translations =

+Content Aware Sidebars can now be translated.
+If you want to help, please send your translation to jv[at]intox.dk!

 = Contact =